Global facial beautification in Paris

 A beautiful face implies orthognathic (good congruence of the dental arches, good permeability of the upper aero-digestive tract, a functional oculo-motor apparatus (the beauty of the gaze), good motor skills (a beautiful face is smiling), and so on.

-Global facial beautification at Paris Est
+Global facial beautification in Paris 16

 Sensory experience shows us, however, that these academic criteria are not enough to define beauty.
 For example, a strictly symmetrical face does not appear beautiful to us.
 Digital photography offers the possibility of recomposing completely left- or right-handed faces by inverting and reattaching half the image.